guokai8/o2plsda/README.md

 colnames(Y) <- paste("Lipid",1:100,sep="")
 X = scale(X, scale=T)
 Y = scale(Y, scale=T)
-## group factor could be omit if you don't have any group
+## group factor could be omitted if you don't have any group
 group <- rep(c("Ctrl","Treat"),each = 25)
 ```
 Do cross validation with group information